juraj-hrivnak/Pakku/README.md

 ## Features

-### Project Management Tools 🛠

-A comprehensive toolkit for modpack development:
+### A Comprehensive Toolkit for Modpack Development

 - **Project Operations**
   - `pakku add` - Add new projects with automatic dependency resolution